-Transit visas (valid for 72 hours) and single and multiple entry visas can be issued to Australian passport holders on arrival.
+Transit visas (valid for 72 hours) and single and multiple entry visas can be issued to Australian passport holders on arrival in Brunei.
 The visa fee must be paid in cash in either Brunei or Singapore dollars.
 There is a money changer in the arrival hall of the airport beyond the immigration control point, but no banking facilities.

 Immigration regulations are strict.
 Australians working in Brunei are strongly advised to closely monitor their immigration status and visa expiration dates.
 You should check your entry stamp in your passport to confirm your permitted length of stay.

-A departure tax is payable in local currency at Brunei International Airport in Bandar Seri Begawan and Muara seaport.
+A departure tax is payable in Brunei dollars at Brunei International Airport in Bandar Seri Begawan and the Muara and Serasa ferry terminals.
 Depending upon the airline, the departure tax may be incorporated into the cost of the air ticket.

 Safety and security

 Brunei has a low incidence of serious crime.
 Foreigners are occasionally the victims of petty crime, such as burglaries and theft.
-Exercise normal safety precautions and ensure personal belongings and passports are secure at all times.
+Ensure that your personal belongings and passports are secure at all times.